2arry/GateCrash/frontend/README-SDK_integration.md

 # GateCrash Frontend Integration Guide (Sui Blockchain)

 Welcome to the GateCrash frontend repo!
-This guide is tailored for an experienced frontend developer who may be new to Web3/Sui.
-It explains how to connect the GateCrash UI to Sui blockchain smart contracts so users can:
+This guide is designed to explains how to connect the GateCrash UI to Sui blockchain smart contracts so users can:

 * Connect their Sui wallet
 * Mint NFT tickets